mrfright/cleveland-tech/README.md

   * [Workfrom](https://workfrom.co/)
   * [Remote Stash](http://remotestash.co/) "A hand-picked directory of the best free resources for remote workers and nomads."
   * [Remote Work, 2025 edition](https://taffer.ca/posts/2025/remote/) - a site with remote work resources such as search sites and remote-first companies
+  * [Study Near Me](https://studynearme.com/) - Directory to find laptop friendly cafes to work remote at for the day anywhere in the US.

 ## Other Links